K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 This chapter describes about the 4 menus in the pipeline deployment.

 ### <div id='3-2-1'/> 3.2.1.
 User Management
 The user management menu is visible only to the administrators.
-This chapter describes about the authentication managing and information check, and manages users of pipeline deployment service.
+This chapter describes about the authorization management and information check, and manages users of pipeline deployment service.

 #### <div id='3-2-1-1'/> 3.2.1.1.
 User Dashboard